My Work

 Supporting animals who are receiving chemotherapy has proven very beneficial.
 Dermatological issues are tough, but traditional Chinese medicine has something to offer.
 I have a “Trauma Package” for serious cases that includes a 2-hour initial (or followup) treatment and two 90-minute treatments for the most serious cases like spinal paralysis, “hit by car”, etc. Hopefully your animal will never require this kind of care, but if they do, this plan gets a jumpstart at treating their condition.
 All of this work is beneficial when, and only when, clients have taken their animals to receive a thorough work up by a Veterinarian.
 We’ve got to rule out conditions that would benefit from a procedure or some much needed medication.
 As a Chinese medicine practitioner, it’s helpful to have a working western diagnosis.

 Your animal must be seeing a Veterinarian in order to get this kind of care.
-If your animal does not have a Vet and you need an evaluation, Dr. Frye, DVM of our “West End Animal Center” is available for a reasonable charge.
+If your animal does not have a Vet and you need an evaluation, at this time Dr. Frye, DVM of our “West End Animal Center” is NOT AVAILABLE to see new patients so you will have to call around looking for a Veterinarian.
 Please let us know if you are needing this care, and the front desk can schedule an evaluation before their treatment.
-Feel free to call or email with questions or to schedule a session – 415.721.7494.
+Feel free to call or email with questions or to schedule a session – 415.233.8348.
 Look forward to working with you!

 Graham Quigley, MS, L.Ac